Matrix PicFix

 Courtesy of El Isra

-Invented by the Matrix Team, they designed a cheap and easy fix for V9-V12 PS2s, documented here and refined by HaloSlayer255 and ModzvillUSA
+Invented by the Matrix Team, they designed a cheap and easy fix for V9-V12 PS2s, documented here and refined by HaloSlayer255 and ModzvillUSA.
+When the DSP (Digital Signal Processor) crashes, this shuts down the PS2 instead of letting the laser burn up.

 I (R3Z3N) simply applied some artistic touch to make this an easier install that will look professional with decent soldering skills.
 CLEAN YOUR FLUX BOYS!